keatura/my-ordinary-vault-md/Andefaelt/Sessions/Kalivny/Andefaelt Session 4.md

 - everyone can return to Kalivny
 - as they walk into town, everything seems normal but a Asyrian Cruiser is hovering distantly but visibly outside town, and stormclouds are beginning to build from the east

+Just in case -
+The City Guard Headquarters is a large brick buildings with windows on the second floor and higher, and garages on the right side.

+First floor - Garages, Main Office, Armory, Briefing Room, and Holding Cells Second floor - Offices, Kitchen and break room, Interview and interrogation rooms Third floor - Guard Captains' office, Evidence Processing, storage

 #### Fun Times
 - as they head back into town the skies begin to darken and it begins to rain
 - When they go back to Marek to report, he seems VERY concerned with the matters at hand and rewards them all 150gp